zio/zio/docs/guides/migrate/migration-guide.md

 ![ZIO Streams 1.x](/img/assets/zio-streams-1.x.svg)

 In ZIO 2.0, we added an underlying abstraction called `Channel`.
-Channels are underlying both the `Stream` and `Sink`.
-So streams and sinks are just channels.
-So the `Channel` is an abstraction that unifies everything in ZIO Streams.
+Channels are underlying both `Stream` and `Sink`, so it's an abstraction that unifies everything in ZIO Streams.

 ![ZChannel](/img/assets/zio-streams-zchannel.svg)

 Channels are nexuses of I/O operations, which support both reading and writing:

 - A `Channel` can write some elements to the _output_, and it can terminate with some sort of _done_ value.
 The `Channel` uses this _done_ value to notify the downstream `Channel` that its emission of elements finished.
-In ZIO 2.x, the `ZStream` is encoded as an output side of the `Channel`.
+In ZIO 2.x, `ZStream` is encoded as the output side of a `Channel`.

-- A `Channel` can read from its input, and it can also terminate with some sort of _done_ value, which is an upstream result.
-So a `Channel` has the _input type_, and the _input done type_.
-The `Channel` uses this _done_ value to determine when the upstream `Channel` finishes its emission.
-In ZIO 2.x, the `ZSink` is encoded as an input side of the `Channel`.
+- A `Channel` can read from its input, and it can also terminate with some sort of _done_ value that is an upstream result.
+A `Channel` has an _input type_, and an _input done type_.
+The `Channel` uses the _done_ value to determine when the upstream `Channel` finishes its emission.
+In ZIO 2.x, `ZSink` is encoded as the input side of a `Channel`.

 So we can say that streams are the output side and sinks are the input side of a `Channel`.
 What about the middle part?
-In ZIO 1.x, this used to be known as the`ZTransducer`.
+In ZIO 1.x, this used to be known as the `ZTransducer`.
 Transducers were great for writing high-performance codecs (e.g. compression).
 They were really just a specialization of sinks.
 We have added transducers because things were not sufficiently efficient using sinks.
 If we were to write streaming codecs using sinks, they could be quite slow.

-In ZIO 2.x, we removed the transducers, and they were deprecated.
+In ZIO 2.x, we removed the transducers.
 Instead, we realized we need something else for the middle part, and now it's called a `Pipeline` in ZIO 2.x.
 Pipelines accept a stream as input and return the transformed stream as output.

 ![ZIO Streams 2.x](/img/assets/zio-streams-2.x.svg)

 Pipelines are basically an abstraction for composing a bunch of operations together that can be later applied to a stream.
-For example, we can create a pipeline that reads bytes, decodes them to the UTF-8 and splits the lines, and then splits on commas.
-So this is a very simple CSV parsing pipeline which we can later use with another stream to pipe into.
+For example, we can create a pipeline that reads bytes, decodes them to a UTF-8 string, splits that into lines, and then splits on commas.
+That is a very simple CSV parsing pipeline which we can later use by piping other streams into it.

 | ZIO Streams 1.x | ZIO Streams 2.x                  |
 |-----------------|----------------------------------|